georgeAlexNicolae/Calculator/README.md

 # Calculator
-This is a project of mine where I createed my own calculator
+This is a project of mine where I created my own calculator